 These games are meant to bring the carnival-style arcade games into your own home.
 Both of these games allow 2 players to go head-to-head in a timed basketball shoot-out.
 These systems both feature smaller-than-standard basketball rims and several mini basketballs.
 The game begins when a player scores a basket on either side of the game; a timer then begins a count down and the players try to score as many points as possible before the timer runs out.
 While a single player can play the game, it is much more enjoyable trying to beat out an opponent.
 If players score a sufficiently high amount of points by the end of the initial timer runs out, a bonus round commences where a shorter time clock begins and the victorious player or players continue shooting.
 These bonus rounds will continue if players continually score a sufficient amount of points during the bonus rounds.
 Another fun facet of the game is that during the final seconds of the game made baskets change from 2-pointers to 3-pointers, making point tallies increase at a far quicker rate.

 As mentioned above, the game play is pretty much the same.
-Where you really see the differences between these two systems is in the construction of the units.
+Where you really see the differences between these three systems is in the construction of the units.

 Arcade Basketball Rim Comparison: